srikanthgoli1/rrc_fault_tolerant_control/README.md

 - Run `pip install -r requirements.txt` (Python 2), <br>
 or `pip3 install -r requirements.txt` (Python 3) <br>
 in the command prompt
-- Run the ground station software (APM Planner or QGroundControl) - you can leave this ON
 - (Optional for Windows) You need the `<Your Drive>/ArduPilot/Tools/autotest/` folder in your $PATH Environment Variable.
 This folder contains the `sim_vehicle.py` file.
 Alternatively, to run the simulation, you can cd to this directory and run the `sim_vehicle.py` file whenever needed.

 ### Run a sample code simulation